Top-gg-Community/rust-sdk/README.md

     .map(|| "Hello, World!")
     .or(webhook);

-  // this will always be a valid SocketAddr syntax,
-  // therefore we can safely unwrap_unchecked this. let addr: SocketAddr = unsafe { "127.0.0.1:8080".parse().unwrap_unchecked() };
+  // SAFETY: this will always be a valid SocketAddr syntax. let addr: SocketAddr = unsafe { "127.0.0.1:8080".parse().unwrap_unchecked() };

   warp::serve(routes)